isabella232/primetime.en/help/android-3.0-reference-implementation/paytvpass-entitlement/paytvpass-entitlement-overview.md

 This Reference Implementation for Android uses the Primetime authentication AccessEnabler library version 1.7.3.
 Much of the implementation is very similar to the existing demo application provided with the AccessEnabler library.

-For additional information on Primetime authentication, see the documentation at [http://tve.helpdocsonline.com/introduction-to-programmer-integration](http://tve.helpdocsonline.com/introduction-to-programmer-integration).
+For additional information on Primetime authentication, see the documentation at [Introduction to programmer integration](http://tve.helpdocsonline.com/introduction-to-programmer-integration).